jtail/conventions/java/general.md

 Note: This rule should be explicitly treated as 'hard and fast'.
 If you create a class that you expect to have alternative implementations, but none of them are present at the time of pull request creation, interface still should not be created.
-By the time somebody actually writes and tests it, it is quite likely to discover a different API was required to create a functional alternative.
+By the time somebody actually writes and tests it, he is quite likely to discover a different API was required to create a functional alternative.

 Historical Note: Creating interfaces for everything was in fact useful back in 2005, when Spring was configured in XMLs